Cerebellum-Network/cere-ddc-sdk-js/README.md

 - [@cere-ddc-sdk/file-storage](packages/file-storage/README.md) - Upload large files, using chunk streaming
 - [@cere-ddc-sdk/ddc](packages/ddc/README.md) - Low level package to directly communicate with DDC nodes
 - [@cere-ddc-sdk/cli](packages/cli/README.md) - DDC Command Line Interface

-## Demo
+## Playground

-The playground app is small demo application you can try how DDC SDK works in browser.
+The playground is a simple demo application that you can use during development or try how DDC SDK works in browser.
+Check Quick Start section below to find out how to run the playground.

 - [Source code](playground)
 - [Online demo](https://cerebellum-network.github.io/cere-ddc-sdk-js/)